 Examples of Cost-based Pricing in Marketing

-Let’s say a digital agency is hired for a web design project.
+Let’s say a digital agency is hired for a manufacturing web design project.
 The agency will need to consider employee salaries, overhead costs, marketing objectives, the size of the agency, and other factors to determine the cost of the project.
 When the costs have been added up, the agency can then markup its web design services to ensure they make a healthy profit.

 The same could be said for a logo design project.
 The agency would have to calculate the cost of the graphic designer, scope of the project, hours logged, and the markup to determine the price of the project.

-What Is Value-based Pricing?
+What Is Value-based Pricing in Marketing?

 Value-oriented pricing is determined by how much value your product or service adds to your client.
 Businesses that use value-based pricing should consider several vital questions: